sarahmfrost/manumorph/README.md

 - How will you divvy up the responsibilities?

-algorithm for combining the content of one image with the style of another image using convolutional neural networks

 # Related projects and codebases
-Deep painterly harmonization - currently in Torch, we will port to Tensorflow https://github.com/luanfujun/deep-painterly-harmonization
+Deep painterly harmonization
+Explains algorithm for combining the content of one image with the style of another image using CNNs https://github.com/luanfujun/deep-painterly-harmonization